jptrainor/jptrainor.github.io/_posts/2023/2023-05-21-ipv6-tunnel-network.md

 own DHCP and DHCPv6 service for clients of its LAN (normal OpenWrt router configuration).
 LAN clients get an IPv4 172.16.1.0/24 address and an IPv6 address derived from the tunnel's IPv6 prefix.
-All clients of the tunnel router's LAN have both IPV4 and IPV6 access via the 6in4 tunnel and can access the IPv6 internet via the 6in4 tunnel.
+All clients of the tunnel router's LAN have IPV4 internet access via the PPPoE link and IPV6 internet access via the 6in4 tunnel.

 # Routing across the LAN's

 The weakness of this approach is that the computers on each LAN are totally isolated.
-By default there are not routes between 192.168.1.0/24 LAN and the 172.16.1.0/24 LAN.
+By default there are not routes between the 192.168.1.0/24 LAN and the 172.16.1.0/24 LAN.

 This can be remedied as follows:

-1. Add an additional network interface on the tunnel router's WAN ethernet port that is configured with a static 192.168.1.0/24 address.
+1. Add an additional network interface on the tunnel router's WAN ethernet device that is configured with a static 192.168.1.0/24 address.

 2. Add a route on the tunnel router for 192.168.1.0/24 destinations